 In cases of improper conduct such as those mentioned above, an experienced securities fraud attorney must investigate whether there has been failure to supervise.
 Securities industry rules require broker dealers to have a supervisory chain of command in their branch offices and have supervisory procedures to protect customers.
 The experienced securities litigation attorneys at Lubiner, Schmidt & Palumbo can determine if a firm has failed to supervise a misbehaving broker.
 Failure to supervise is a separate violation on the part of the firm and can also lead to a finding of damages.

 Cranford investors who are concerned that their brokerage account has been mishandled have the experienced securities lawyers at Lubiner, Schmidt & Palumbo a phone call away (or just done the block).
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.